 Our flagship training course, Building Effective Partnerships for Sustainable Development, develops the essential skills, knowledge and understanding for effective cross-sector partnering.
-Running in Oxford in October and on the road later this year... watch this space!
+Running in New York in May and on the road later this year... watch this space!
 More

 TPI's mission is to unleash the power of partnership for a prosperous and sustainable future.
 It does this through cutting-edge action research, building individual and organisational capacity to partner with excellence, the development of partnering standards and building the platforms and structures globally required to mainstream collaboration.